 Pedestrian Rules and Guidelines

-Roundabouts are being constructed in key intersections throughout Prince Edward Island to maximize safety and traffic flow.
-Roundabouts reduce the need for traffic signals and help ensure traffic moves efficiently during both peak and off-peak traffic...
+Roundabouts are constructed at key intersections throughout Prince Edward Island to maximize safety and traffic flow.
+Roundabouts reduce the need for traffic signals and help ensure traffic moves efficiently during both peak and off-peak traffic periods...

 PEI 511 is a free traveller information service, operated by the Government of Prince Edward Island, that you can access via phone, mobile device or computer.
 To access this service in any region of PEI call 511 or visit the PEI 511 website.